Counsel for Child Abuse and Neglect

 How do CCAN attorneys sign up for days they will be available to accept court appointments?

 CCAN/GAL Panel attorneys sign up online for days they will be available to accept cases.
 The online signup takes place on the 10th of each month (or next business day if the 10th is a weekend or holiday) between 8:30 and 5:00.
-Attorneys establish a password protected account on the signup website which can be accessed here.
+Attorneys establish a password protected account on the signup website here.

 What is Child Protection Mediation?